Computopic/vagrant-docker-lamp/README.md

-# Vagrant LAMP config with Docker
+# Vagrant LAMP config with Docker and NPM

 Instant development environment.
-Vagrant/Docker files for a LAMP Virtual Machine like setup.
+Vagrant/Docker/NPM files for a LAMP Virtual Machine like setup.
 In approach to give the speed of the bare metal but the security of a VM using Docker container.
 This configuration gives you a fast, reproducible development environment.

 This configuration is designed for any PHP application.

+## Includes

+  * Vagrant
+  * Docker
+  * NodeJS
+  * NPM
+  * Gulp (sass, uglify, rename)

-## Provides
+## Box Provides

   * Ubuntu 16.04
   * Apache 2.4.18